December 24, 2023

-- BRAND: A successful brand identity will allow the desired audience to connect with your company.
-Brand communities help these like-minded individuals to connect based on their common appreciation for what you do.
+- Brand: A successful brand identity will allow the desired audience to connect with your company.
+Brand communities help these like-minded individuals to connect based on their common appreciation for your work.

 Four Ways Social Intelligence Can Help You To Build A Successful Online Community

 Each of the above categories requires so much more than just a social media presence.
 Here are four ways that social intelligence can help to build your online community:

 If something happens in your area of interest, your community should be the first to know about it.
 For that reason, it’s essential that you keep up-to-date with trending topics.
 This, combined with your existing knowledge and experience, will allow you to position yourself as a thought leader.
 It sounds terribly cliche, but even online communities are built on trust.
 Therefore, your members need to see that you have something to offer them in return for their engagement.

 4. Boot your engagement

 A successful community is an active one.
 You shouldn’t just let your members do all the hard work, either.
 Boost engagement by encouraging members to share content, such as competitions or memes, on their own social media – and don’t forget to reward them for their activity!
 To create shareable content, you need to know what your audience is most responsive to.
 For example, what they find funny, or what prize is worth it.
 In addition, it is always helpful to find out what your audience members consider to be an acceptable repayment for their buy-in.

 Get comprehensive insights into your brand’s digital footprint, audience sentiment, and growth opportunities.

 Gain a deep understanding of competitor digital presence, share of voice, growth tactics and opportunities to enter the market.